hjylewis/esplint/README.md

 Will suppress all existing violations of a eslint rule.
 It does this by inserting `disable-eslint-next-line` comments into your code.

+> NOTE: `esplint suppress` doesn't work very well with JSX because comments in JSX are very [finicky](https://github.com/eslint/eslint/issues/7030).
+If you have an idea, let me know and open an issue.

 ## Configuration

 ```js